Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 Inside First People: a picture of Adi Da as a young man, <BR>working in a similar kitchen in the Catskills

-On a wall of First People: a picture of Adi Da as a young man,
+On a wall of Great Food Dish: a picture of Adi Da as a young man,

-working in a kitchen similar to First People in the Catskills
+working in a kitchen similar to Great Food Dish in the Catskills

-On a wall of First People: a picture of Adi Da as a young man,
+On a wall of Great Food Dish: a picture of Adi Da as a young man,

 working in a similar kitchen in the Catskills